zenvia/zenvia-sdk-node/CONTRIBUTING.md

 # Contributing to Zenvia SDK for Node.js

-Thank you for choosing to contribute to Zenvia codes.
+Thank you for choosing to contribute to this project.

 See our contributors [here](https://github.com/zenvia/zenvia-sdk-node/graphs/contributors).